 - Make sounds like “da-da” or “ba-ba”.

 - Babble in a way that mimics adult intonation but without using real words.

-- Cut her first teeth.
+- Cut their first teeth.

 Six months is the recommended age to start weaning and introduce your baby to solid food.
 While some parents take the traditional route of weaning their baby by offering spoonfuls of puréed food; others choose finger foods, such as cooked carrot, chunks of banana or unsalted breadsticks and rice cakes, which is known as ‘baby-led weaning’.
-Whichever option you take; be guided by your baby and never force food on her if she’s not interested.
+Whichever option you take; be guided by your baby and never force food on them if they're not interested.

 Some women choose to stop breastfeeding when their baby starts on solid food, but there are plenty of benefits to continuing with breastfeeding.

 Weaning is also a great time for dads and other family members to get more involved with feeding baby if they want to.
 Mealtimes need not be stressful for you if there are plenty of hands to help out.